 The death knell has sounded for Flash and by 2020 we should be all set to bid goodbye to this wonderful software that played a pivotal role in bringing interactivity and creativity to online learning.
 So, what happens to those Flash-based courses that continue to remain valuable assets in your training kit?
 Added to this is the fact that an increasing number of learners prefer to access e-learning courses on mobile devices of their choice.
-The only option is to embrace HTML5 technology to make e-learning courses responsive so that they work on multiple operating systems and multiple devices, irrespective of screen sizes and resolutions.
+The only option is to convert Flash to HTML5 technology using authoring tools or HTML5 coding to make e-learning courses responsive so that they work on multiple operating systems and multiple devices, irrespective of screen sizes and resolutions.

 1. Minimizes Technical Overhead

 If e-learning is widely used in your organization, there is every chance that you already have an in-house team to work on rolling out training programs to various departments.
 With an authoring tool, it is easier to develop e-learning courses compared to coding in HTML5.

 Authoring tools offer WYSIWYG (What You See Is What You Get) interfaces that make e-learning development a breeze.
 Haven’t we all heard of SMEs working on designing eLearning courses?
 That’s become a reality, thanks to authoring tools that allow just about anyone to start using the tool to create e-learning slides.

 Imagine the number of resources you would have to employ if you had to write HTML5 code to convert Flash to HTML5.
 Authoring tools such as Articulate Storyline, Lectora Inspire, and the iSpring Suite with their easy learning curves minimize the technical overhead that programming purely in HTML5 brings.

 2. Cuts Down on Course Development Time and Cost